jbrisbin/rabbit_common/README.md

 unaltered source code.
 The community branch is simply a tweak to allow projects that depend on rabbit_common and also have strict compilation options turned on with this project introducing warnings into those projects.

+To use the "community" branch in your project, which includes stricter compilation settings, add "-community" to the version tag:

+		{deps, [
+			{rabbit_common, ".*", {git, "git://github.com/jbrisbin/rabbit_common.git", "rabbitmq_2.7.1-community"}}
+		]}.

+### License

-		This package, the RabbitMQ server is licensed under the MPL.
+This package, just like the the RabbitMQ server, is licensed under the MPL.
 For the MPL, please see LICENSE-MPL-RabbitMQ.

-		If you have any questions regarding licensing, please contact us at info@rabbitmq.com.